fei-aiart/genre/README.md

 Face photos (and paired drawings) need to be aligned and have facial parsing.
 And facial parsing after alignment are needed in our code in training.

-In our work,facial parsing is segmented by method in Yu, Changqian, et al. "Bisenet: Bilateral segmentation network for real-time semantic segmentation." *Proceedings of the European conference on computer vision (ECCV)*.
-2018.
+In our work,facial parsing is segmented by method in [1]

 * First,  we need to align, resize and crop face photos (and corresponding drawings) to 256x256
 * Then,we use code in https://github.com/zllrunning/face-parsing.PyTorch to detect facial parsing for face photos and drawings.

+> [1] Yu, Changqian, et al. "**Bisenet**: Bilateral segmentation network for real-time semantic segmentation." *Proceedings of the European conference on computer vision (ECCV)*.
+2018.

 ## Demo